Description: Annual herbs without a basal rosette.

 Leaves sessile, scarcely fused in pairs.

-Inflorescence erect, little-branched.
+Inflorescence erect.
 Flowers 4- or 5-merous.
 Sepals scarcely fused, lobes 4 or 5, much longer than tube.
 Corolla tubular, 4- or 5-lobed.
 Stamens 4 or 5, filaments mostly fused to corolla tube; anthers straight and with a terminal gland.
 Ovary of 2 carpels, 2-locular; styles filiform, not persistent.

 Capsule enclosed in the persistent calyx and corolla.